404Elie/TMS-Magnoos/replit.md

 - **Complete Workflow Verification**: Manager → PM → Operations travel request flow is fully functional and tested
 - **Electric Purple Tab Styling**: Consistent Electric Purple (#8A2BE2) for selected navigation tabs across the application
 - **View Details Button Fixed**: Now opens the completion modal for viewing travel request details instead of being non-functional
-- **Real Email Notification System**: Fully functional email delivery using Resend API:
+- **Role-Based Email Notification System**: Fully functional automatic email delivery using Resend API:
+  - **Manager Role**: Only receives emails for travel requests they created when Operations completes bookings
+  - **PM Role**: Receives emails when (1) any Manager submits a request and (2) when Operations completes bookings
+  - **Operations Role**: Receives emails when PM approves requests for booking coordination
-  - **Request Created**: Sends professional email notifications to PMs and Operations when new travel requests are submitted
+  - **Request Created**: Automatically notifies all PMs and Operations when Manager submits travel request
-  - **Request Approved**: Sends approval notifications to requester, traveler, and Operations when PM approves request
+  - **Request Approved**: Automatically notifies all Operations users when PM approves request
-  - **Bookings Completed**: Sends completion notifications with booking details to requester, traveler, and approving PM
+  - **Bookings Completed**: Automatically notifies only the specific Manager who made request, plus traveler and approving PM
   - Professional email templates with company Electric Blue to Purple gradient branding
   - Clean "Access Travel Management System" login buttons in all emails (no visible URLs)
   - Real email delivery to e.radi@magnoos.com for testing with potential minor delays